Monday, October 16, 2017

 The Carbondale Enigma

-I just discovered that a rare celestial confluence of events (of sorts) is about to happen at a spot on the earth not too far from me.
-I think I'll dub this event The Carbondale Enigma.
-(Shout out to my many reader in Carbondale, Illinois)
+I just discovered that a rare celestial confluence of events is about to happen at a spot on the earth not too far from me.
+I've dubbed this event The Carbondale Enigma.

-I'll start with an interesting fact: If you're sitting at any given spot on the globe - for instance, your house - and a total solar eclipse happens, the average wait time for the next one is around 400 years.
-That's a brief tick of the Great Celestial Clock by which things like the sun and moon operate, but it's a fairly long time in human terms.
-Roughly five lifetimes, in fact.
+I'll start my explanation by giving you an interesting fact: If you're sitting at any given spot on the globe - for instance, your house - and a total solar eclipse happens, the average wait time for the next one to cross your house is around 400 years.
+That's a brief tick of the Great Celestial Clock but it's a fairly long time in human terms.

-You'd be born, complete school, get a job, raise 2.1 kids, survive 1.5 divorces, burn through 12 vehicles, retire at 64.7 years old, take up pottery and bingo to show the world you've completely given up, and die at around age 80... five times before the next total solar eclipse happened at your house.
+In fact, let's map it onto a human lifetime.
+You'd be born, complete school, get a job, get married, raise 2.1 kids, survive 1.5 divorces, max out the mileage on 12 vehicles, retire, reluctantly take up pottery and bingo (because of course you will), and die at around age 80.
+Repeat that five times, and that's about how long before the next total solar eclipse would happen at your house.

-That may seem like nothing to you, but it's the equivalent of an acid trip for geeks like me.
+That may not seem like a big deal to you, but it's the equivalent of an acid trip for geeks like me.
 Seven years, not four hundred.
-Statistically significant.
-Sure, it's just a coincidence, an artifact of a non-symmetrical universe.
-However, I'm the kind of guy who appreciates such things.
+Coincidence?
+Of course.
+It's a random artifact of a non-symmetrical universe.
+However, I'm the kind of person who appreciates such things.
 Maybe you are, too.

-I'm taking my family to Jefferson City, Missouri, also in the center of the moon's shadow, where we will experience this incredible event together.
-Most humans never witness a total solar eclipse in person, so I'm excited to share this with my wife and kids.
-I've heard it's a soul-shifting experience.
-For a few brief moments, the winds calm, the temperature drops, and shadows sharpen.
-Then, suddenly, the sky goes dark and the stars come out.
-Crickets start singing.
+The majority of all humans who have lived on this planet have never witnessed a solar eclipse in person.
+I've heard it's a life-changing experience.
+The winds go calm, the temperature drops, shadows sharpen, and then, suddenly, the sky goes dark and the stars come out.
+Crickets start singing, and birds roost.
 In every direction, low along the horizon, a 'sunset' appears.
-Above, as the moon blocks a raging inferno, the whispy, feathery ring of our local star's corona dances silently.
+Above, as the moon blocks a raging inferno, the wispy, feathery ring of our local star's corona dances silently.

 Everything feels calm and peaceful.